dharmikrathod/DCGAN-to-generate-art/README.md

-Generated images after every 100 eoochs (I have ran the model for 2000 epochs)
+Above gif is of generated images after every 100 epochs (I have run the model for 2000 epochs)

 Dataset used: https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time/code